Phillip B Gottfredson is with Gary Lee Price sculptor of Timpanogos Chief Wakara

 "Mr. Gottfredson has done an amazing job of telling this story with passion and honesty.
 As you follow him through his journey of discovery, you will be captivated by his experiences.
 Bravo, Sir !" -Barely Ablemann, Washington DC

-"This book brings light and knowledge to history that has been absent since the colonization of the United States." -J. Ferguson
+"This account is critical to understanding history from more than one perspective.
+This book brings light and knowledge to history that has been absent since the colonization of the United States." -J. Ferguson

 "I finished reading your YOUR UNBELIEVABLE BOOK your experiences blew me away and I love how you dovetailed your views & everything so beautifully together!!!
 WOW WOW WOWWW!!!" - Gary Lee Price